- Text and Photos © Astrid Appels (this article expresses Appels' eye-witness account and opinion about the competition).

 Photos © Astrid Appels - NO REPRODUCTION ALLOWED (NO SCREEN SHOTS!)

-Eurodressage photographed all dressage riders competing at the 2022 World Championships.
+Eurodressage photographed (almost) all riders competing at the 2022 World YH Championships.
 If you are want to use our photos for social media or prints, email us first.